TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 % channel 1 to 10
 % 10.
 EventSelection: 1 x 2 double with events to plot; i.e. [1,10] for
 % events 1 to 10
+% 11.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

 % Outputs:
 % 1. climsTF: current clim as 1 x 2 vector of plot so that user can set auto clim in the
 % GUI without having to calculate again
+% 2.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.